vdhamer/Photo-Club-Hub/.github/README.md

    The actual file is not stored locally or cached yet.
 Thumbnail caching is a roadmap item.
 3. members who are removed from the online membership list are not automatically deleted from the database.
-This requires a bit more administration, because these individuals don't show up iterates through the online membership list.
+This requires a bit more administration, because these individuals don't show up as the app iterates through the online membership list.
    This is simply because those names/records are _not_ on the online list anymore!
 4. in the case of Fotogroep Waalre, some member data is not yet available online in a machine-readable form and is thus added programmatically instead.
 This is done in [this file](https://raw.githubusercontent.com/vdhamer/Photo-Club-Hub/refs/heads/main/Photo%20Club%20Hub/ViewModel/IndividualClubs/FotogroepWaalreMembersProvider.swift).
    This hardcoded data include the member's formal roles (e.g. chairman, treasurer).
 5. Photo club data is minimal (name, town/country, GPS, website), but is currently still hardcoded.</p>

-Some of these gaps are addressed [below](#a-better-approach).
+Some of these gaps are addressed [below](#the-new-approach).
 </details></ul>

 ### The Data Model